Microck/XYSpy/README.md

 3.  **Install ChromeDriver:** The `webdriver-manager` library *should* handle this automatically the first time Selenium needs it.
 If you encounter issues, you might need to manually download ChromeDriver matching your installed Chrome version and ensure it's in your system's PATH or specify its path.
 4.  **Configure `config.json`:**
     *   Create a file named `config.json` in the same directory as `monitoring.py`.
-    *   Copy the following template and **replace the placeholder values** with your actual information:
+    *   Copy the following template and **replace the placeholder values** with your actual information or use the downloaded file:
         ```json
         {
           "SEARCH_QUERIES": ["your search term 1", "your search term 2"],